marcosun/rest-error/README.md

 app.use(restErrorHandler());
 ```

-### Step Two: Create an error instance with status code and payload
+### Step Two: Create an error instance with status code and other configurable properties.

 ```javascript
 // login.js